bugzmanov/nes_ebook/src/chapter_3_2.md

 In short, the addressing mode is a property of an instruction that defines how CPU would interpret the next 1 or 2 bytes in the instruction stream.

-It's important that different addressing modes have different instruction sizes.
+Different addressing modes have different instruction sizes.
 For example,
 - **Zero Page version** ($A5) has a size of 2 bytes - one for opcode itself, and one for a parameter.
 That's why zero page addressing can't reference memory above the first 255 bytes.
 - **Absolute version** ($AD) has 3 bytes - that means that the Address occupies 2 bytes, making it possible to reference all of 65536 memory cells, as we've discussed.